ElheroLeGoat/CSGO-Easy-Config/README.md

 ```
 exec aim/init
 ```
-this is the default gamemode, it sets alot of values so you won't have to think about it.
+This is the starting place, it runs the default gamemode: aim/gm/vs

 ------------
 ```